Mike St. Clair's Home Page

 pianist who fills my life with good music.

+A computer and communications professional by trade, I'm now retired and enjoying a more laid back life.
 I spent a good part of my working career helping implement computers and networks at the U. S. House of Representatives in Washington, D.C.
 While there I helped implement the first terminal-based computer systems in support of the House; also one of the earliest large-scale local area networks in the country, connecting thousands of terminals and hundreds of computers on Capitol Hill.
 I enjoyed and learned a great deal from the technical challenges involved.
 It was also very interesting (although sometimes disheartening!) to learn more about our country's political process from the Washington perspective.
 But I survived that experience, and returned from it having seen far more positive than negative about the institutions there.
 And I met and worked for two individuals at polar opposites on the spectrum of politicians I'm sure.
 At the top end was Congressman Augustus Hawkins of California, and at the bottom was Congressman Wayne Hayes of Ohio, both of whom supervised the computer organization during part of my time in Washington.
 There is no doubt that Mr. Hawkins was the best loved and Mr. Hayes the most hated.
 Guess who was responsible for the most progress?
 It sure wasn't the congressman from Ohio!
 For seven years, I was Manager of Network Administration for Geneva Steel in Utah Valley where I was responsible for building a plant-wide fiber optic backbone and planning for implementation of ATM.
 Geneva was the only integrated manufacturer (from raw materials) of steel in the Western United States and they had a well-earned reputation as one of the cleanest steel mills in the world.
 Alas, in recent years they were seriously impacted by the general problems in the U.S. steel industry and they are now gone for good.
 For another seven years I provided similar support for Dynix in Provo, Utah.
 Over time they were also known as Ameritech Library Services and epixtech.
 They have now merged with another company named Sirsi.
 There I was a working, hands-on manager of a group managing internal company networks and computers that supported internal company systems.
 Since we were heavily involved with the Internet and with libraries all around the world, I was really excited to be there.
 I love libraries and use them a lot.
 During my college years, while my buddies were falling in love with co-eds, I fell in love with computers and took every computer-related class I could find.
 (Aha!
 I saw that word "nerd" flash through your mind!
 I'll have you know that back during the pre-cyber days they called us "brains" and it was usually a positive statement, not a put-down.)
 During my senior year studying accounting, Brigham Young University began offering a computer science degree.
 By sticking around a little longer, I met the requirements for both degrees and I became a member of the first class of computer scientists to graduate from BYU.
 I REALLY enjoy working (and playing) with computers.
 Sometimes it seems almost a sin to get paid for doing something that's so much fun.
 Whoops!
 I hope my boss doesn't read this far.
 In order to harness and meld my enthusiasm for family, computers, and genealogy I've become a writer and electronic publisher for genealogists.
 My work has appeared in publications like the NGS/CIG Digest, Genealogical Computing, Pioneers, and the Journal of Online Genealogy.
 My other "publications" circulate on computer bulletin board systems, commercial electronic networks, and the Internet.
 In some cases I'm the author; in others I've cooperated with the author to create an electronic version of a publication I feel has value to the online community of genealogists; in yet other cases I've just helped get something online that was totally created by someone else.
 Elsewhere in these pages you will find links to my other web pages.
 During May 1998, while enjoying a great National Genealogical Society Conference in Denver, I received the surprise of my life.
 I had been told that I should be in attendance at the Friday night banquet as I would be receiving an award.
 When Anna and I arrived, we were surprised to be escorted to the front to sit at a table with President Shirley Wilcox, Executive Director Fran Shane, and several NGS Directors.
 At the end of the awards ceremony, it was announced that I had been elected a Fellow of the Society, rarified company indeed.
 It was a great honor, which I do not feel worthy of, but that I will treasure always.
 The esteem of such a classy organization, and such great individuals, means a lot to me.
 I'm grateful for the opportunity I've had to be a part of NGS and through it to provide service to the world-wide community of genealogists.
-One of my greatest pleasures and passions in life is my involvement in USGenWeb, an all volunteer organization that is devoted to providing free resources on the Internet for genealogical researchers.
-I'm the county coordinator for five different counties: Teton County Idaho, Taney County Missouri, Scott County Illinois, Grainger County Tennessee, and Saguache County Colorado.
-My family is closely connected with all of these counties.
-There are coordinators in every US county and one for every state.
-There are also some special projects with corresponding volunteers focused on areas like African American research, Tombstones, etc. I'm serving on the USGENWEB Advisory Board for a term running from September 2008 through September 2010.

 Having been a long time publisher on the Internet, I've been through the web hosting wars and have